Laser Eye Surgery

-Laser eye surgery is a term used to describe a collection of procedures which commonly correct myopia (short sightedness) along with hypermetropia (long sightedness), astigmatism and presbyopia (reading vision problems).
-Different techniques are utilised to correct each condition.
+Laser eye surgery is a term used to describe a collection of procedures which commonly correct short sightedness (myopia), long sightedness (hypermetropia), astigmatism and reading vision problems (presbyopia).
+Different techniques are used to correct each condition.
 These corrections are achieved through the use of a laser which reshapes the cornea (the transparent part) and adjusts the focus of the eye.
 Laser eye surgery is a brief procedure and is entirely painless due to the application of anaesthetic drops.

 Laser eye surgery has been widely practised for the last 30 years, and there have been huge advancements in technology and techniques during this time.
 Allon Barsam and his team have a history of achieving excellent laser eye surgery results with 100% of our common prescription patients seeing 20/20 or better following treatment.

 What types of Laser Eye Surgery are there?

 There are several types of laser eye surgery available and the best choice for you will depend on your own individual eye health, medical history and personal preferences.